vincentsimard/vsimbot/README.md

 - **eco [eco code]**: prints the name and moves of an opening

-- **watch [icc handle]**: enables alerts when a player goes online or offline on ICC (command only available to channel owner). use the same command to disable alerts.
+- **alert [icc handle]**: enables alerts when a player goes online or offline on ICC (command only available to channel owner). use the same command to disable alerts.

 *experimental challenge command*